 What is the difference between a contested and an uncontested divorce?

 A contested divorce simply means that both parties cannot come to an agreement on all issues.
 It does not necessarily mean that the matter will get ugly and mean-spirited.
 Most divorces start out as contested and are then resolved through negotiations and/or court hearings between the two Las Vegas divorce attorneys on behalf of the parties.
-Learn more about the different divorce types
+Learn more about the different divorce types from a Las Vegas divorce attorney

 Can one Las Vegas divorce attorney represent both spouses?